Is Obsidian Harder Than Diamond

 Is Obsidian Harder Than Diamond?
 Unraveling the Hardness of Volcanic Glass

 Obsidian, with its alluring, glassy sheen, and diamond, renowned for its exceptional hardness and brilliance, are both fascinating materials found in nature.
+In practice, the short answer is no, obsidian is not harder than diamond.
+That's why this article delves deep into the scientific understanding of hardness, comparing the properties of obsidian and diamond to explain why this is so, exploring their respective compositions and structures, and addressing common misconceptions.
 But which one reigns supreme in terms of hardness?
-The short answer is no, obsidian is not harder than diamond.
-This article delves deep into the scientific understanding of hardness, comparing the properties of obsidian and diamond to explain why this is so, exploring their respective compositions and structures, and addressing common misconceptions.
-We'll also touch upon practical applications of both materials, highlighting their unique advantages despite the significant difference in hardness.
+We'll also touch upon practical applications of both materials, highlighting their unique advantages despite the significant difference in hardness The details matter here..

 Understanding Hardness: Beyond Scratching

 Before comparing obsidian and diamond, it's crucial to understand what "hardness" actually means in a scientific context.
 We're not simply talking about whether one material can scratch the other.
-Hardness is a material's resistance to scratching or indentation.
+Here's the thing — hardness is a material's resistance to scratching or indentation.
 It's a measure of its ability to withstand localized deformation.
-The most common scale used to measure mineral hardness is the Mohs Hardness Scale, a relative scale ranging from 1 (talc) to 10 (diamond).
+Which means the most common scale used to measure mineral hardness is the Mohs Hardness Scale, a relative scale ranging from 1 (talc) to 10 (diamond).
 Each mineral on the scale can scratch all minerals below it, but not those above it.

 This scale is relative, meaning the difference in hardness between two consecutive numbers isn't always uniform.
-The jump between 9 (corundum) and 10 (diamond) is significantly larger than the differences between other numbers on the scale.
-While the Mohs scale is useful for a general comparison, it doesn't provide a precise quantitative measurement of hardness.
-Other, more precise methods like Vickers hardness testing and Knoop hardness testing provide quantitative data that measure resistance to indentation.
-These methods utilize an indenter (typically a diamond) to apply a known force to the material, and the size of the resulting indentation is measured to determine hardness.
+Here's the thing — other, more precise methods like Vickers hardness testing and Knoop hardness testing provide quantitative data that measure resistance to indentation.
+In real terms, while the Mohs scale is useful for a general comparison, it doesn't provide a precise quantitative measurement of hardness.
+Here's the thing — the jump between 9 (corundum) and 10 (diamond) is significantly larger than the differences between other numbers on the scale.
+These methods work with an indenter (typically a diamond) to apply a known force to the material, and the size of the resulting indentation is measured to determine hardness But it adds up..

 Obsidian: Volcanic Glass with Unique Properties